-Choreographer Maureen Whiting and longtime company members and collaborators—Danielle Blackwell, Ezra Dickinson and Motoko Honda—embark on a series of deeply personal solos and duets about life death imbalance and consciousness.
+Choreographer and artistic Director Maureen Whiting and longtime company members and collaborators—Danielle Blackwell, Ezra Dickinson and Motoko Honda—embark on a series of deeply personal solos and duets about life death imbalance and consciousness.
 Burden of Joy uncovers the human soul with irony and a theatrical visual eye.
 Inspired by the life (and death) of the choreographer’s mother the work excavates the human soul through dance.
-Inclusive of family narrative the choreographer Maureen Whiting crafts the dance coded in sensation and various states of consciousness with a choreographer’s strict adherence to pattern and form.
+Inclusive of family narrative the choreographer Maureen Whiting crafts the dance coded in sensation and various states of consciousness.
+With a choreographer’s strict adherence to pattern and form as well as being a brilliant mathematician she employs her unique voice on probability of a life.
 This is the first part of a new larger group work entitled “The Burden of Joy” which are dances about life death imbalance and consciousness and joy.

 Watch the Samples of the Performance and Process